 Cyclists can either join a live class and compete against other participants or simply follow pick a class from Peloton’s extensive content library.
 The monitor then shows them how they stack up against the other participants, whether or not they improved to their prior workouts while being directly connected to the instructor.

+The monthly subscription price comes at $44, just a little over the price of a boutique fitness class at companies like Flywheel.
 Additionally, customers can download the Peloton app and subscribe to various classes such as Yoga or strength training at $19.49 a month.

 How Much Do Peloton Instructors Make?